JaapvanEkris/openrowingmonitor/docs/Integrations.md

 Here, the `mqttBroker` is the ip/internet adress of the broker (without the protocol descriptor, so for example `broker.emqx.io`), and the `username` and `password` are the ones you use to log in on that broker.

 The `machineName` is an element that is used to identify your monitor uniquely in your MQTT environment.
 The topic '/OpenRowingMonitor/`machineName`/metrics' will contain your metrics.
+One message per stroke, where flags indicate the rowing machine state and all associated metrics.